Approach

 Nanopore technology may allow rapid detection and sequencing in the presence of very low levels of virus, and can potentially be deployed using a pocket-sized detection kit.[122][123]
 Rapid sequencing of the virus using these new technologies during an outbreak could allow real-time understanding of viral dynamics.[124]

-A GeneXpert® diagnostic tool has been developed and trialed in the field.
+A GeneXpert® diagnostic tool has been developed and trialled in the field.
 The Xpert® Ebola is an automated cartridge-based system that requires minimal laboratory skill.
 An inactivated sample is placed into a single-use cartridge, which is then entered into the enclosed machine.
-Sample preparation, nucleic acid amplification and detection, and production of a result are automated processes minimizing staff training requirements, risk of infection, and cross contamination.[125]
+Sample preparation, nucleic acid amplification and detection, and production of a result are automated processes minimising staff training requirements, risk of infection, and cross contamination.[125]

 This is an evolving field and different kits are approved according to the country and settings in which they are to be deployed.